Filipinos in Miyagi Prefecture, Japan

 Cities of Miyagi Prefecture with sizable Filipino population.[1:2][2] Darker color indicates higher population.

-:philippines: This wiki page is part of a series about Filipino residents of Japan.
+:philippines: This wiki is part of a series about Filipino residents of Japan.
 Log in to edit.

 Miyagi Prefecture